nvzqz/swift-bindgen/README.md

 - `swift-sys`: Low-level bindings to the Swift runtime.

+## Acknowledgements

+- Jordan Rose ([@UINT_MIN](https://twitter.com/UINT_MIN)) for insight into how the Swift runtime works internally.

+- Joe Groff ([@jckarter](https://twitter.com/jckarter)) for being my Swift emotional support dog while I ask for feedback on my assumptions of Swift internals and ABI.

+- Contributors to Swift—past, present, and future—for creating a fascinating language that makes apps easier to develop and faster to run.

 ## License

 This project is licensed under the [Apache License (Version 2.0)](https://github.com/rustswift/swift-bindgen/blob/main/LICENSE.txt).